wxWidgets/website/docs/faq/gtk/index.md

 ### Can I statically link the GTK library?

 No, this is not possible.
-It leads to crashes in GTK.
+This is not supported by GTK itself.

 <a name="charinframe"></a>